The school board voted in 2006 to close that school but postponed acting on it after strong opposition surfaced.

 The proposed cuts were ranked in six groups, with the district recommending all but one grouping of them to be approved, Superintendent Stephen Hanke said.
 King said that would be the priority list to go by depending on how the state budget ends up.
 The last cuts to be made, those in "Group F," include drama, art, middle school music, varsity sports and the district's cost in the state's "class size reduction" program.

 The other groups, for the most part, are about $600,000 each, and add up to $2.84 million.
 Group A includes energy management, maintenance, supplies and transferring a number of other expenses to other accounts.
 Group B also includes a number of items not directly related to the classroom, such as clerical money, conferences and software contracts.
-However, it also includes closing a school, expected to save $375,000 a year.

 King said the board is months away from a final decision to close Nielsen Elementary but approving the school closure Thursday would have the district start looking at legal, environmental, relocation, traffic and other issues related to closing that school.